lazlo-bonin/gocs/README.md

 ## Mixing GOCS with OOP

 It's perfectly fine to mix GOCS with OOP.
 In fact, that's one of its main benefits!
-You should think of GOCS as another tool in your development toolbox, not as a pattern you have to use everywhere.
+You should think of GOCS as just another tool in your development toolbox, not as a pattern you *have* to use everywhere.

-For example, if you have a player controller class that works well as a self-contain, encapsulated object, then you should keep it that way.
+For example, if you have a player controller class that works well as a self-contained, encapsulated object, then you should keep it that way.
 No need to split it into entities, components and systems unless it makes sense to you.
 As the saying goes, *if it ain't broke, don't fix it*.

 Likewise, if you use an entire other architectural pattern for other parts of your codebase, for example model-view-component (MVC) for your GUI code, you don't need to convert that.
 GOCS can happily coexist in parallel of all your existing codebase.